Menus and Settings

 Mute Sets volume to 0 when triggered.
 Volume stays at 0 after the condition clears, so turn it back up manually.

-Remote Off Drops the Remote Out signal when triggered, turning off any amplifier wired through it.
+Rem Off Drops the Remote Out signal when triggered, turning off any amplifier wired through it.
 Remote Out is restored automatically about 1 second after the condition clears.

-Mute + Remote Both sets volume to 0 and drops Remote Out.
+Mute+Rem Both sets volume to 0 and drops Remote Out.
 Remote Out auto-restores; volume must be turned back up manually.

-WVC-LITE options: Off, Mute, Limit Volume
+WVC-LITE options: Off, Mute, Limit Vol

 When IDS Mode is set to anything other than Off, these child settings appear: